xiangp126/Latch/README.md

-- This project aims to deploy OpenGrok on Linux server by 'onekey' stroke
+- This project aims to deploy OpenGrok on Linux server by just single command
     - automatically generating PATH/config files, need not set extra var
     - [use split/cat to store large packages originally transient on Oracle official website](https://github.com/xiangp126/split-and-cat)
     - server user is jsvc, more safe than jsut use root